Everything You Need to Know About Interchange-Plus Pricing

 To fully understand interchange-plus pricing, you need to be aware of the elements that make up the fee.
 There are two main components of interchange-plus pricing:

-- Interchange – First is the interchange, which is the fee that comes directly from the card issuer.
+- Interchange – First is the interchange, which is the fee that comes directly from the card networks.
 In other words, these are the fees charged by companies like Visa and Mastercard.
 Payment processors do not control these rates, and every merchant is required to pay the interchange.

 - Plus – The “plus” in interchange-plus pricing is the markup that your credit card processor is charging on top of the interchange fee.
 This cost comes in the form of a percentage fee and a transaction cost.